 Whereas all eyes were on the possibility of negative interest rates last year, attentions have now turned to when the Bank’s Monetary Policy Committee (MPC) may look to lift them amid concerns over rising inflation.

-Some experts have said the Bank may even look to signal plans to scale back its mammoth £895 billion quantitative easing (QE) programme at the May meeting.
+Some experts have said the Bank may even look to signal plans to scale back its mammoth £895 billion quantitative easing (QE) programme at this month’s meeting.